Naleem1/Capstone/README.md

-# Capstone
-To-Do List
+To-do’s
+An app to help the ficklest of us be a bit more organized .
+The tech stack (frontend, backend, database)
+Django app

-User Story -
+User stories
-As a user, I want to be able to create task.
-As a user, I want to be able to check off task as complete.
+As a user, I want to be able to create and delete items.
+As a user, I want to be able to track list and add task to those list.

-WireFrame -
+Wire-Frame
 https://miro.com/app/board/uXjVOGi9HLk=/